"Communities In Schools of Chicago has been instrumental

 Desired skills and attributes:

-Demonstrated project management skills
+Demonstrated moves management skills

-Substantial experience in developing curriculum
+Substantial experience in developing proposals and donor communications

 Excellent written/oral communication skills

 Comfort in working with diverse stakeholders, including corporate partners, school staff, CIS of Chicago board directors, and Chicago public school students

 Detail-oriented, with a demonstrated commitment to follow-up and follow-through

 Skilled at thorough and organized record-keeping and data entry